msulima/msulima.github.io/_posts/2014-05-09-start-a-blog-with-jekyll.markdown

 `jekyll new blog` command generated a sample markdown file with some content in `_posts` directory.
 The simplest solution is to rename it and overwrite it's content.
 Note that posts names must be in `YEAR-MONTH-DAY-title.MARKUP` format.

+### Content syntax

-I can't tell you what you want to put there, but the syntax is:
+I can't tell you what you want to write about, but the syntax is:

 * [markdown] -- with [kramdown] implementation as default[^markdown].
 You can replace it with textile though.
 * [Liquid] -- template engine with syntax really similar to Django templates.
 * [Front-matter] -- Jekyll's own templating solutions, allows to specify post layout and some extra variables.

+Sample post might look like this:

+{% highlight text %}
+{% raw %}
+---
+layout: post
+title:  "This is Front-matter section"
+date:   2014-05-09 23:15:18
+categories: tutorials jekyll
+---

+## Header

+Paragraph with **markdown** markup.

+{% highlight bash %}
+echo "Content in Liquid tag"
+{% endhighlight %}

+{% endraw %}
+{% endhighlight %}

 ### Publish on Github Pages